AidySun/Java/Maven_Fundamentals/README.md

 * for dependencies
 * compile - default
 * provided - available in all phases, but not included in final artifact
 * runtime - need for execution but not for compilation.
-Avilable for all phases but compilation, not included in final artifact
+Available for all phases but compilation, not included in final artifact
 * test
 * system - don't use it
 * import - advance topic